 More Curriculum Like This

 Through a teacher-led discussion, students realize that the food energy plants obtain comes from sunlight via the plant process of photosynthesis.
-They learn what photosynthesis is, at an age-appropriate level of detail and vocabulary, and then begin to question how we know that photosynthesis occur...
+By counting the number of bubbles that rise to the surface in a five-minute period, students can compare the photosynthetic activity of Elodea in the pre...

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,